jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/auto-completion/query.md

 ## Make an auto-completion query

-Use this API to request an auto-completion index.
+Use this API to query an auto-completion index.

 **Requirement:** OpenSearchServer v1.5